PalisadoesFoundation/pattoo/docs/contributing.rst

 How To Contribute
 =================

+PLACEHOLDER THIS DOES NOT WORK YET
+PLACEHOLDER THIS DOES NOT WORK YET
+PLACEHOLDER THIS DOES NOT WORK YET
+PLACEHOLDER THIS DOES NOT WORK YET
+PLACEHOLDER THIS DOES NOT WORK YET

 Below is the workflow for having your contribution accepted into the ``pattoo`` repository.

 #.
 Create an Issue or comment on an existing issue to discuss the feature
 #.
 If the feature is approved, assign the issue to yourself